OJB-Quantum/Qiskit-Metal-to-Litho/README.md

 _________________________________________________________________________________________________________________________________________________

 ## Required software:
-### Installation steps for Qiskit Metal can be found in the "requirements" folder in this repository.
+### Installation steps for Qiskit Metal can be found in the "requirements" folder stored on this repository.

 Some of the code used here are inspired from the Qiskit Metal page: